fort-nix/nix-bitcoin/README.md

 Get a machine to deploy nix-bitcoin on.
 This could be a VirtualBox, a machine that is already running [NixOs](https://nixos.org/nixos/manual/index.html) or a cloud provider.
 Have a look at the options in the [NixOps manual](https://nixos.org/nixops/manual/).
+There's a tutorial for installing and configuring VirtualBox in the [appendix](#appendix).

 The following steps are meant to be run on the machine you deploy from, not the machine you deploy to.